 What is the most important information I should know about Erivedge?

 - Erivedge can cause your baby to die before it is born (be stillborn) or cause your baby to have severe birth defects

 - You should talk with your healthcare provider about the risks of Erivedge to your unborn child

-- Your healthcare provider will do a pregnancy test before you start taking Erivedge
+- Your healthcare provider will do a pregnancy test within 7 days before you start taking Erivedge

 - In order to avoid pregnancy, you should use birth control during treatment and for 24 months after your final dose of Erivedge.
 Talk with your healthcare provider about what birth control method is right for you during this time

 - Talk to your healthcare provider right away if you have unprotected sex or if you think that your birth control has failed